Your devices are always with you!

-Using host machine (platformio remote, Cloud IDE Terminal in a browser, SDKs, etc.), please authorize via platformio account login command with the same credentials that you used on the previous step.
-Now, you can use platformio remote commands to work with remote machine and its devices.
+Using host machine (PlatformIO Remote CLI, Cloud IDE Terminal in a browser, SDKs, etc.), please authorize via platformio account login command with the same credentials that you used on the previous step.
+Now, you can use PlatformIO Remote CLI commands to work with remote machine and its devices.

 You don’t need to have networking or other access to remote machine where PIO Remote Agent is started.

 If you use PIO Remote in pair with Continuous Integration or want automatically authorize, please set